Postinor 2 is a set of two emergency contraceptive tablets containing Levonorgestrel, a synthetic progesterone hormone.

 For example, if 100 couples used the Postinor 2 tablets correctly, around 85 of them will successfully prevent pregnancy (effectiveness rate 85%).

-The best time to take Postinor 2 is before ovulation when it is has the greatest chance of working.
-However, you should take it at any time in your cycle after sex, it if it is the only method you have.
+The best time to take Postinor 2 is before ovulation, when it has the greatest chance of working.
+However, you should take it at any time in your cycle after sex if it is the only method available to you.

 While this does not mean it will always work perfectly, it is better than doing nothing.

 And in this article, we hope to explain the issues that may affect how well Postinor 2 works for you.

 We recommend you take the pill as soon as possible after sex, but there is a 72-hour window in which it can work.